Skip to main content

 Why it matters

-Because fast-pitch reaction windows are so short, timing errors of even a few hundredths of a second at the release cue translate directly into weak or missed contact.
+Because fast-pitch reaction windows are.
+As a result, short, timing errors of even a few hundredths of a second at the release cue translate directly into weak or missed contact.

 How it shows up on video

-Compare the hitter's load and trigger timing to the frame the ball actually leaves the pitcher's hand — a well-timed hitter's stride foot lands at or just after release, while a mistimed hitter is already well into the swing before the ball appears.
+Compare the hitter's load and trigger timing to the frame the ball actually leaves the pitcher's hand.
+This means a well-timed hitter's stride foot lands at or just after release.
+At the same time, a mistimed hitter is already well into the swing before the ball appears.

 Common mistakes